 The largest of this field's competitions is also the toughest to make; the act of entering art does not guarantee inclusion in the book.
 Not everyone gets in.
 The "excellence bar" is raised every year: the job of the jury to make selections gets increasingly difficult.
 Not being selected is not a personal criticism of the artist, but having your work chosen by the judges is of significance.
 Join with us to help celebrate twenty-two years by making this volume the best yet: considering the excellence of the work in the previous twenty-one books, it will be no small task, but we’re confident you all can do it.

-Call for Entries for Spectrum 22 is now open.
-This is an invitation to all professional and student artists, art directors, publishers and artist representatives to submit entries to the 22nd Annual Spectrum International Competition for Fantastic Art.
+The Spectrum 23 Call for Entries opens on October 19, 2015.
+This is an invitation to all professional and student artists, art directors, publishers and artist representatives to submit entries to the 23rd Annual Spectrum International Competition for Fantastic Art.
 All art works in all mediums embracing the themes of science fiction, fantasy, horror, and the surreal are eligible for this show.
 Fantastic Art can be subtle or obvious, traditional or off-the-wall, painted, sculpted, done digitally or photographed: there is no unacceptable way to create art and there are no set rules that say one piece qualifies while another does not.
 Imagination and skill are what matters.
 Work chosen by the jury will be printed in full color in the Spectrum annual, the peer-selected "best of the year" collection for the fantastic arts.